MPhil in Chinese Medicine

 Applicants should send all the required support documents to the School of Chinese Medicine:

-- Copies of degree from a university in Hong Kong or an English speaking country; or
+a.
+Photocopy of a degree from a university in Hong Kong or an English speaking country; or

-- Copy of the Hong Kong Diploma of Secondary Education Examination in which Level 4 or above in the English Language subject is possessed; or
+- Hong Kong Diploma of Secondary Education Examination (Level 4 or above);

-- Copies of a recognized professional qualification awarded in Hong Kong or an English speaking country; or
+d.
+Photocopy of a recognized professional qualification awarded in Hong Kong or an English speaking country.

 Tel: (852) 3943 1346